ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 ### Validate the extracted schema
 1. Log in to the EnterpriseDB migration portal (EMP)
-2. Create a project by clicking the `New` button, and load the DDL Extractor-generated file for assessment
+2. Create a project by clicking `New`, and load the DDL Extractor-generated file for assessment

     ![migration-portal-setup](images/emp-new-project.png)